ai-robotics-estonia/2024_-A_follow_up_project_for_testing_the_robot_assembly_of_intelligent_bag_filters/README.md

 The fitting of the plastic joint is carried out by manual installation using a manually operated pneumatic tool to close the lock of the plastic joint.
 The interconnected pockets are manually inserted into the U-profile of the filter frame and secured with plastic clips, which ensure that the material remains firmly in place and provides the required air density for the filter.
 The fastening clips are then manually inserted into the frame and fastened either by finger force or with a pneumatic tool.

 During this demo project we tested the suitability of a new frame solution for the creation of a smart robot assembly workplace.
-The challenge in developing the technical solution is to attach non-shape-holding textiles to the solid frame and to close the frame in such a way that the quality of the final product is guaranteed.
+The challenge in validating the technical solution is to attach non-shape-holding textiles to the solid frame and to close the frame in such a way that the quality of the final product is guaranteed.
 All the manual activities described above will be addressed by an automated smart and self-configuring Workstation (intelligent fixture solution).

 Another technical challenge is the integration of AI technologies into the product assembly process to ensure product quality in the assembly process and in final product control.
 This will require ongoing modification of the assembly program based on data from the manufacturing process to find the right position for the assemblies and not break assemblies during assembly.